-The surrounding waters are classed as a marine park and so Alonissos can boast some of the cleanest swimming in the Mediterranean.
+The surrounding waters are a marine park and so Alonissos can boast some of the cleanest swimming in the Mediterranean.
 There are boat trips to several of the outlying islets, although visiting is restricted to protect endangered seal habitats.

-Alonissos is a favourite both with independent travellers and with visitors.
 Walkers too have plenty to crow about as Alonissos is a very green, fertile and heavily wooded island with well-marked walking trails.

 Regular daily ferries from Skiathos make Alonissos relatively easy to get to and it often features in multi-resort breaks in holiday brochures.

-If it's tranquillity you are after and if you like to 'people watch' from quiet tavernas, wander the wooded hills or take small boats to near-deserted beaches then Alonissos is probably a Greek holiday island for you.
+If it's tranquillity you are after and if you like to 'people watch' from quiet tavernas, wander the wooded hills or take small boats to near-deserted beaches then Alonissos is probably a Greek island for you.

 Alonissos is not noted for its sandy beaches.
 It is rightly famous for its clean water and green landscape with most Alonissos beaches enclosed by pine trees and set in beautiful locations.
 But the beaches are mostly stone, rock and shingle but for a few exceptions.
 There is a clutch of beaches around the south of the island, below the Chora ,but these can be difficult to reach down steep dirt tracks.
 The remaining Alonissos beaches are strung out along the south-east coast and most are easily reachable off the main island road.
 The more popular beaches have substantial tavernas open throughout the season while those less accessible have a beach cantina opening in the high summer season.